warrenjayv/sine_generator/README.md

 # sine_generator
-A simple sine generator that output a textfile  for plotter...
+A simple sine generator that output a textfile  for plotter.

 # installation
   1. clone to your desired directory